The Mountain Dwellings residential neighbourhood is located in the city of Orestad on the south side of Copenhagen, Denmark.

-The building is designed as a sloping mountain with a set of metal stairs over the parking area that provide access to the hallways of the apartments.
+The 200m-long and 80m-wide building is designed to resemble a sloping mountain, featuring metal stairs over the parking area that connect the hallways to the apartments.
 A ski lift-style inclined lift moving along the garage wall connects the hallways.

-The hallways are coloured according to the hues of the floor and main space on both interiors and exteriors.
-The façades facing the gardens are clad in untreated wood, which enhances the organic and calm feel of the building apartments.
+The facades facing the gardens are clad in untreated wood, enhancing the organic and calm feel of the building’s apartments.

 Roof garden living

-The Mountain Dwellings appear as a suburban residential neighbourhood of garden homes flowing over a ten-storey building – suburban living with urban density.
+The Mountain Dwellings appear as a suburban residential neighbourhood of garden homes flowing over an 11-storey building – suburban living with urban density.

-The residents of the 80 apartments are the first in Ørestaden to have the possibility of parking directly outside their homes.
-The 80 units range in size from 80m² to 150m².
-The parking area contains up to 480 parking spots.
-In some places the ceiling is as high as 16m, which gives the impression of a cathedral-like space.
+The residents are the first in Orestaden to have the possibility of parking directly outside their homes.
+In some places, the ceiling is as high as 16m, giving the impression of a cathedral-like space.

-The north and west façades are covered by perforated aluminium plates, which allow air and light in to the parking area.
-The holes in the façade form a huge reproduction of Mount Everest.
+The Mountain Dwellings building features perforated aluminium plates covering the north and west facades, allowing air and light into the parking area.
+The holes in the facade form a large reproduction of Mount Everest.

-In daylight, the holes in the aluminium plates appear black on the bright aluminium, and the resulting picture resembles a roughly rasterised image of Everest.
+In daylight, the holes in the aluminium plates appear black on the bright aluminium, and the resulting picture resembles an image of Everest.

-At night the Mountain Dwellings façade is lit from the inside and appears as a photo negative in different colours as each of the floors in the parking area is lit in a different colour.
-The interiors of the parking area are decorated with wildlife murals designed by French artist Victor Ash, so that the space can also be used for parties and events.
+At night, the facade is lit from the inside, appearing as a photo negative in different colours.
+The interiors of the parking area are decorated with wildlife murals by French artist Victor Ash, making the space suitable for parties and events.